icon-project/icon-project.github.io/docs/transaction_signature.md

 ## Serialize

-ICON uses JSON-RPC v2.0.
-And the transaction request looks like the following:
+ICON follows the JSON-RPC v2.0 protocol spec.
+A singed transaction request looks like the following:

 ```json
 {